Keyboard shortcuts

 The daemon will try to restart a resource if:

-local_expect=startedin its daemon monitor data, which means the daemon considers this instance is and should remain started. -
+• The instance has local_expect=started in its daemon monitor data, which means the daemon considers this instance is and should remain started.

 required: false